OniReimu/IF_DP/README.md

 --dp-layer "resnet.conv1,resnet.layer1"  # add first block; expand with layer2, layer3, layer4 as needed

 # OR: Use parameter budget (mutually exclusive with --dp-layer)
---dp-param-count 20000                 # Train up to 20,000 parameters with DP (smart selection)
+--dp-param-count 20000                 # Train up to 20,000 parameters with DP (head-first selection)
 ```

 **Note**: When using `--dp-layer`, the specified layers are trained with DP on private data, while all other layers are **frozen** (pre-trained on public data).
 This ensures strict $(\epsilon, \delta)$-DP for the entire model.

-When using `--dp-param-count N`, the code smartly selects **complete parameters** (no partial layers) that maximize parameter usage within budget `N`.
-It selects parameters in model order, skipping any that would exceed the budget.
+When using `--dp-param-count N`, the code uses **head-first selection** to prioritize classifier/head parameters, then fills remaining budget with backbone parameters.
 This ensures:
+- Classifier parameters are always included when budget allows (critical for learning new classes)
 - Only complete parameters are selected (no partial layer training)
 - Maximum utilization of the parameter budget
 - Predictable behavior across different architectures

-**Example**: With budget 20,000 and layers [conv1: 896, conv2: 18,496, conv3: 73,728]:
+**Example**: With budget 20,000 and EfficientNet-B0:
-- Selects: conv1 + conv2 = 19,392 parameters (96.96% efficiency)
-- Skips: conv3 (would exceed budget)
+- Prioritizes: classifier (12,810 params) + early backbone layers
+- Ensures model can learn private-only classes in non-IID scenarios

 **`--dp-layer` vs `--dp-param-count`**:
 - These options are **mutually exclusive**